MathieuNls/precinct/precinct-main.md

 More precisely, before each commit, we only extract the blocks belonging to the modified parts of the source code.
 Hence, we only process, in an incremental manner, the latest modification of the source code instead of the source code as a whole.

 We have selected TXL for several reasons.
-First, TXL is easy to install and to integrate with the normal workflow of a developer.
+First, TXL is easy to install and to integrate with the standard workflow of a developer.
 Second, it was relatively easy to create a grammar that accepts commits as input.
 This is because TXL is shipped with C, Java, C-sharp, Python and WSDL grammars that define all the particularities of these languages, with the ability to customize these grammars to accept changesets (chunks of the modified source code that include the added, modified, and deleted lines) instead of the whole code.